kubernetes/enhancements/keps/sig-node/2535-ensure-secret-pulled-images/README.md

 ## Summary

-We will add support in kubelet for the `pullIfNotPresent` image pull policy, for ensuring images pulled with pod imagePullSecrets are re-authenticated for other pods that do not have the same imagePullSecret/auths used to successfully pull the images in the first place.
+We will add support in the kubelet for an admin to enable the ability to ensure an image that is already present on a node because a pod with `ImagePullSecrets` previously pulled it is reauthenticated when a new pod with different `ImagePullSecrets` attempts to use the same image, when the `ImagePullPolicy` is `IfNotPresent`.

+In other words: ensure the pull secrets are rechecked for each new set of credentials, and ensure a pod has access to those images.

-This policy change will have no affect on the `pull always` image pull policy or for images that are preloaded.
+This policy change will have no affect on the `Always` `ImagePullPolicy` or for images that are preloaded.

-However, for the `pull never` policy if a first pod successfully pulled an image with credential and then a second pod with pull never tried to use the image, when the feature gate is on the second pod will receive an error message, where before and with the feature gate off the second pod would be able to use the image pulled with credentials by the first pod.
+However, for the `Never` policy if a first pod successfully pulled an image with credential and then a second pod with pull never tried to use the image, when the feature gate is on the second pod will receive an error message, where before and with the feature gate off the second pod would be able to use the image pulled with credentials by the first pod.

-This new feature will be enabled with a feature gate in alpha.
-This feature improves the security posture for privacy/security of image contents by forcing images pulled with an imagePullSecret/auth of a first pod to be re-authenticated for a second pod even if the image is already present through the secure pull of the first pod.

-The new behavior means that if a first pod results in an image pulled with imagePullSecrets a second pod would have to also have rights to the image in order to use a present image.

-This means that the image pull policy alwaysPull would no longer be required in every scenario to ensure image access rights by pods.
+This new feature will be enabled with a feature gate in alpha, as well as two kubelet configuration fields `pullImageSecretRecheck` and `pullImageSecretRecheckPeriod`.

 *** The issue and these changes improving the security posture without requiring the forcing of pull always, will be documented in the kubernetes image pull policy documentation.
 The new feature gate should also be documented in release notes. ***

 ## Motivation

-There have been customer requests for improving upon kubernetes' ability to secure images pulled with auth. on a node.
+There have been customer requests for improving upon kubernetes' ability to secure images pulled with auth on a node.
 Issue [#18787](https://github.com/kubernetes/kubernetes/issues/18787) has been around for a while.

-To secure images one currently needs to inject `AllwaysPullImages` into pod specs via an admission plugin.
+To secure images one currently needs to inject `Always` `ImagePullPolicy` into pod specs via an admission plugin.
 As @liggitt [notes](https://github.com/kubernetes/kubernetes/issues/18787#issuecomment-532280931) the `pull` does not re-pull already-pulled layers of the image, but simply resolves/verifies the image manifest has not changed in the registry (which incidentally requires authenticating to private registries, which enforces the image access).
 That means in the normal case (where the image has not changed since the last pull), the request size is O(kb).

 However, the `pull` does put the registry in the critical path of starting a container, since an unavailable registry will fail the pull image manifest check (with or without proper authentication.)

+Thus, the motivation is to allow users to ensure the kubelet requires an image pull auth check for each new set of credentials, regardless of whether the image is already present on the node.

 ### Goals

-Modify the current pullIfNotPresent policy management enforced by `kubelet` to ensure the images pulled with a secret by `kubelet` since boot.
-During the EnsureImagesExist step `kubelet` will require authentication of present images pulled with auth since boot.
+Modify the current behavior of images with an `IfNotPresent` `ImagePullPolicy` enforced by the kubelet to ensure the images pulled with a secret by the kubelet are authenticated by the CRI implementation.
+During the EnsureImagesExist step the kubelet will require authentication of present images pulled with auth since boot.

-Optimize to only force re-authentication for a pod container image when the secret used to pull the container image is not present.
-IOW if an image is pulled with authentication for a first pod, subsequent pods that have the same authentication information should not need to re-authenticate.
+Optimize to only force re-authentication for a pod container image when the `ImagePullSecrets` used to pull the container image has not already been authenticated.
+IOW if an image is pulled with authentication for a first pod, subsequent pods that have the same authentication information should not need to re-authenticate, unless the kubelet's `pullImageSecretRecheckPeriod` has passed.

-Images already present at boot or loaded externally to `kubelet` or successfully pulled through `kubelet` with no imagePullSecret/authentication required will not require authentication.
+Images already present at boot or loaded externally to the kubelet or successfully pulled through the kubelet with no `ImagePullSecrets`/authentication required will not require authentication.

 ### Non-Goals